calam1/calam1.github.io/_posts/2018-10-29-kubernetes.markdown

 ---
-title:  "Setting up Kubernetes and Istio "
+title:  "Setting up Kubernetes and Istio on Minikube"
 date:   2018-10-29 10:18:00
 description: Setting up Kubernetes, Minikube and Istio on a Mac
 ---